jx-yan/myTeleHealth-doctorUI/README.md

-# doctor-ui
+# myTeleHealth - Doctor
- The user Interface for doctors to access myTelehealth services
+ myTeleHealth Doctor is the user interface for Doctors to access myTelehealth services